MicrosoftDocs/dataexplorer-docs/data-explorer/automated-deploy-overview.md

 # Automated deployments in Azure Data Explorer

-This article provides an overview of the different mechanisms and tools for automated deployment in Azure Data Explorer, from the infrastructure to the schema entities to the data preparation.
+This article provides an overview of the different mechanisms and tools for automating deployments in Azure Data Explorer, from the infrastructure to the schema entities to the data preparation.

 Automated deployment is a way of provisioning resources without human intervention as opposed to using the Azure Portal.